 The MHC grants program seek to fund projects that stimulate meaningful community dialogue, attract diverse audiences, are participatory and engaging and apply the humanities to our everyday lives.
 Grants may be used to support public humanities programs, exhibits, the planning of larger projects, and the development of original productions in film, television, radio or online resources.

 - Mini-Grants: Grants of $2,000 or less are considered Mini-Grants.
-There are no deadlines for Mini-Grants.

 - Regular Grants: Grants greater than $2,000 are considered regular grants.
-Regular grants may be used to support larger public humanities programs, conferences, exhibits and the development of original productions in film, television, radio or online resources
+Regular grants may be used to support larger public humanities programs, conferences, exhibits and the development of original productions in film, television, radio, or online resources

 Funding by MHC in any given round depends on the quality of proposals, on the funds available, and on the number of proposals received.
 MHC attempts to allocate funds equitably across the state Congressional districts to serve as many Mississippians as possible.